Home > Mac Data Recovery Tips

 Note: Any operations you'll do on Mac to fix the unrecognized internal hard drive, may write new data to the drive and overwrite the original one.
 Hence, data recovery is the priority.

 Hurry up!
-Watch this video to get an intuitive guide for recovering data from your unbootable Mac.
+Watch this video for an intuitive guide for recovering data from your unbootable Mac.

-iBoysoft Mac Data Recovery is the professional and secure Mac data recovery software.
-It supports recovering data, like videos, documents, photos, emails, from an unbootable Mac (including the T2-secured Mac).
+iBoysoft Mac Data Recovery is a professional and secure Mac data recovery software.
+It supports recovering data, like videos, documents, photos, and emails, from an unbootable Mac (including the T2-secured Mac).

-As the Mac is unbootable, you need to run iBoysoft Data Recovery for Mac in macOS Recovery mode.
-If you don't want to watch the detailed steps, you can watch the video above instead.
+As the Mac is unbootable, you should run iBoysoft Data Recovery for Mac in macOS Recovery mode.
+If you don't want to watch the detailed steps, watch the above video.

 Case 1: The internal hard drive is recognized by Disk Utility in macOS Recovery